What is World Book Night?

 I’ve been told my organisation will be receiving books – when will they arrive?

-If you’ve heard directly from us that we’re able to supply your organisation with free books, all of your delivery information will have been emailed to you.
-As a general rule, books will be sent in palette deliveries in early-mid April 2017.
+If you’ve heard directly from us that we’re able to supply your organisation with books, all of your delivery information will have been emailed to you.
+As a general rule, books will be sent in palette deliveries in early-mid April 2018.